fullstaq-ruby/server-edition/README.md

 > _See also: [Installation](#installation)_

-Let's say you're on Ubuntu (RHEL/CentOS packages use a different naming scheme).
+Let's say you're on Ubuntu (Enterprise Linux packages use a different naming scheme).
 Let's pretend Fullstaq Ruby only packages Ruby 3.0.2 and Ruby 3.0.3 (and let's pretend the latter is also the latest release).
 You will be able to install the following packages:

  * Version 3.0:
     - Normal variant: `apt install fullstaq-ruby-3.0`